QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **News**

-**2022-Jun-30** We have a paper titled as "Self-morphing soft parallel-and-coplanar electroadhesive grippers based on laser-scribed graphene oxide electrodes" accepted by **IROS 2022**, Tokyo, Japan.
+**2022-Jun-30** We have a paper titled as "Self-morphing soft parallel-and-coplanar electroadhesive grippers based on laser-scribed graphene oxide electrodes" accepted by **IROS** 2022, Tokyo, Japan.

 **2022-Jun-17** We finished the 2nd consortium meeting for the RoboFood project organized by the Laboratory of Food Process Engineering (led by Prof. Remko Boom) at WUR, Netherland.